fcambus/spleen/README.md

 - Spleen was imported in the OpenBSD src tree in [September 2018][27]
 - Spleen is the default font for OpenBSD consoles since [January 2019][28]
 - Spleen was imported in the NetBSD src tree in [March 2019][29]
+- Spleen was imported in the NetBSD xsrc tree in [October 2020][30]
-- Spleen 12x24 was used in the Haiku [kernel debugger][30] (on high resolution displays) from May 2021 to June 2022
+- Spleen 12x24 was used in the Haiku [kernel debugger][31] (on high resolution displays) from May 2021 to June 2022
-- Spleen was imported in the FreeBSD base system in [May 2023][31]
+- Spleen was imported in the FreeBSD base system in [May 2023][32]
-- [msTERM][32], a Terminal program for MailStation devices uses Spleen 5x8
+- [msTERM][33], a Terminal program for MailStation devices uses Spleen 5x8
-- [FBInk][33], a library to print text & images to an eInk Linux framebuffer embeds Spleen 16x32
+- [FBInk][34], a library to print text & images to an eInk Linux framebuffer embeds Spleen 16x32
-- [U8g2][34], a monochrome graphics library for embedded devices includes all Spleen sizes
+- [U8g2][35], a monochrome graphics library for embedded devices includes all Spleen sizes
-- [Ansilove][35], an ANSI and ASCII art to PNG converter includes Spleen
+- [Ansilove][36], an ANSI and ASCII art to PNG converter includes Spleen

 [1]: https://www.cambus.net/content/2018/09/spleen-hello.png
 [2]: https://www.cambus.net/content/2018/09/spleen-etranger.png